Spontaneous symmetry breaking in two dimensions under nonequilibrium laminar flows: Abstract

 \section{Abstract}

-We study long-range order in two dimensions where an order parameter is advected by linear laminar flows.
-The linear laminar flows include three classes: rotational, shear, and elongational flows.
+We study the long-range order in two dimensions where an order parameter is advected by laminar flows such as rotational, shear, and elongational flows.
 Under these flows, we analyze an ordered state of the $O(N)$ scalar model in the large-$N$ limit.
-We show that the stability of the ordered state depends on the flow pattern; the shear and elongational flows stabilize but the rotational flow does not.
-We discuss a physical interpretation of our results based on interaction representation in quantum mechanics.
-The origin of the long-range order is interpreted from the advection of wavenumbers along the streamlines and its stretching effect stabilizes the order.
+We show that the stability of the ordered state depends on the flow pattern; shear and elongational flows stabilize the long-range order but rotational flow does not.
+We discuss the physical mechanism underlying our results by connecting static correlations of fluctuations and their dynamics based on the interaction representation used in quantum mechanics.
+We find that advective transport induces superdiffusion under shear and elongational flows, thereby stabilizing the long-range order.